 Woohoo it’s nearly Christmas, all the preparations are in full flow, the menu is planned and dinner is ordered.
-And this year I have made my own Christmas Crackers to fit my rustic Christmas table.
+Also this year I have made home made Christmas Crackers to fit my rustic Christmas table.
 And this Home Made Christmas Crackers Template is super easy to follow.

 So this year I decided to make meaningful crackers, something that would be of use.
 And what better surprise than a little bottle of your fave gin or a tasty treat.
 This Home Made Christmas Crackers Template means, Christmas crackers are made in minutes if you own a Cricut, however could be hand cut with a good craft knife and a lot of patience.

-To make homemade gin Christmas crackers, you will need:
+To make homemade gin crackers, you will need:

 A Cricut Explore or craft knife

 How to make homemade Christmas Crackers that pop with a Christmas Cracker Template

 Start by finding a cracker template on my Cricut Design space.
 The pattern in the design space has a polka dot contour, this did not work for the look I wanted to create.
 However by selecting the contour tool I was able to select and remove the dots to create a solid cracker.

 Firstly size the cracker, the exact dimensions are on the mat below, I found this the best size to fit the cutting mat.
 Alternatively for a larger cracker you will need a 12×24 mat.

 Also if cutting corrugated card ensure the ridges run the length of the cracker and not around it, it makes it hard to roll.

 Choose a decoration to cut for the cracker, I chose a star which we decorated with glitter.